ohdoking/tdd-review-java/README.md

 • Interface Segregation Principle: A few specific interfaces are preferable than one general-purpose interface.
 • Dependency Inversion Principle: A class should depend on abstraction instead of implementation.
 This means that class dependencies must be focused on what is done and forget about how it is done.

+## MOCKING

+### TERM

+Test doubles is a generic name for all of the following types:
+• Dummy object's purpose is to act as a substitute for a real method argument
+• Test Stub can be used to replace a real object with a test-specific object that feeds the desired indirect inputs into the system under test
+• Test spy captures the indirect output calls made to another component by the system under test (SUT) for later verification by the test
+• Mock Object replaces an object the system under test (SUT) depends on, with a test-specific object that verifies that it is being used correctly by the SUT
+• Fake object replaces a component that the system under test (SUT) depends on with a much lighter-weight implementation

+### Mockito

+Mockito is a mocking framework with a clean and simple API.

+#### METHOD

+• mock(): This is used to create mocks.
+Optionally, we can specify how those mocks behave with when() and given().
+• spy(): This can be used for partial mocking.
+Spied objects invoke real methods unless we specify otherwise.
+As which mock(), behavior can be set for every public or protected method (excluding static).
+The major difference is that mock() creates a fake of the whole object, while spy() uses the real object.
+• verify(): This is used to check whether methods were called with given arguments.
+It is a form of assert.

 ## TIP

 ### Use descriptive names for test methods